prefix-dev/pixi/docs/tutorials/ros2.md

 ```
 Congratulations you have ROS2 running on your machine with pixi!

-??? example Some more fun with the turtle
+??? example "Some more fun with the turtle"
     To control the turtle you can run the following command in a new terminal
     ```shell
     cd my_ros2_project